 That said, beginning December 1, 2009, the FTC requires bloggers to provide disclosures whenever there could be hidden interests or unspoken biases related to recommendations.

 Now if we jump out of a plane in Namibia for free, I would need to specify this.
-Same holds true if I use an Amazon affiliate link when telling you about my favorite photography gear.
+The same holds true if I use an affiliate link when telling you about my favorite photography gear.
 Adding disclaimers all over this blog would be tedious and distracting.

 Amazon Associates Disclosure